Mamurooyiboluawhore/swagger/drf.md

 - Python

 ## SET UP A VIRTUAL ENVIRONMENT
-To continue, you will need to install the necessary dependencies needed for the swagger implementation.

-Next, you need to create a virtual environment.
-It can be created with the code below.
+Create a virtual environment.
 Depending on the version of Python you downloaded.
 For python 3.12.
-1. Use this command below.
+1. Use this command.
 ```bash
 python -m venv {venv name}
 ```